xingyumex/ALEN/README.md

 ## 2. Inference
 To test the model, follow these steps:

-1. Download the pretrained weights from this [link](https://drive.google.com/drive/folders/1Wuj5s1mtm5SJDLl80ISBRzhIwnRw4K1Q).
+1. Download the pretrained weights from this [link](https://drive.google.com/drive/folders/1Wuj5s1mtm5SJDLl80ISBRzhIwnRw4K1Q), and place them in the ./Models directory.

 3. Place your images to be enhanced in the ./1_Input directory.